Blotch3D/Blotch3D/README.md

 (i.e. if it is translucent enough).
 Most typical textures with an alpha channel use an alpha value of pretty much zero or one, indicating absence or presence of texture.
 Alpha testing works well with those.
-For alpha values intended to show partial translucency, it doesn't work as well.
-In those cases, you will have to watch drawing order.
-And if translucent sprites intersect, or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.
+For alpha values intended to show partial translucency, it doesn't work well.
+In those cases, at a minimum you will have to watch drawing order, and if translucent sprites intersect or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.

 MonoGame does provide a separate "AlphaTestEffect" effect that supports it.
 But AlphaTestEffect does not support directional lights, as are